jamiuoibikunle/react-search-query/README.md

 # React Search Query

-_A iightweight library for working qith search queries in react_
+A lightweight library for working with search queries in react

 React search query allows you to get the search params in the URL with a single line of code.